longinus41/salary_demo/README.md

 It generates genesis account with a given keystore first, and initiate the simulated backend which looks similar to Ethereum testnet.
 Then the salary contract will be deployed on the backend automatically.

-We will provide deployment on Ethereum and testnets like Ganache in the future.
+Now we support deployment on Ethereum and testnets.
+Take Ganache, for instance.
+First set the right networkID in `init.go`(e.g "http://127.0.0.1:8545") since the program can init from the right Ganache network.
+Then you can Use the command to init the demo.
+`>init [private key] [contract address]`
+Note that it is simple and crude to expose the private key, and we don't recommend you do this on Ethereum.

 ### set balance
 `>setbalance [address] [amount]`